 The system is governed by multiple-aspect colour light signals.
 These are integrated with the road traffic signals for the street running sections.

-The driver is also kept informed of the status of the train's operating systems through the diagnostic circuits, which also store information to help maintenance teams carry out their work as quickly and cost-effectively as possible.
+The driver is also kept informed of the status of the train’s operating systems through the diagnostic circuits, which also store information to help maintenance teams perform their work as quickly and cost-effectively as possible.

 Extensions are still being added to existing lines.
 The first Combinos were initially introduced onto the new ‘supertram’ route running 8.5km from Amsterdam Centraal station to Ijburg, a string of new artificial islands reclaimed from the Ijsselmeer inland sea.

 The planned "Zuidas" 9.8km north-south line was due for completion in 2012, but has now been postponed until2018.
 The cost of the project, oringally budgeted at €1.4bn, has increased by 40% to €3.1bn, making it the world’s most expensive railway line.
 The line could also be extended to Amsterdam Schipol Airport and Hoofddorp.

 A tram line to IJburg in the east, originally intended to be a metro line, was abandoned, and authorities considered converting its tunnel into a chocolate museum.
 However, the municipality is reconsidering its plans to upgrade the tram line to a metro to connect the expanding city of Almere.